TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/LinkBrowser/Tutorials/CustomLinkBrowser.rst

 When the button in the rendered form is clicked to set a link, a custom JavaScript class interprets the form data and creates the link to be stored:

-..  todo: Configure code snippet tool to remove or shorten the license comment here

 ..  include:: /ApiOverview/LinkBrowser/Tutorials/_CustomLinkBrowser/_CustomLinkHandlerJavaScript.rst.txt

 It is important that the JavaScript function calls :js:`LinkBrowser.finalizeFunction()`.
 Otherwise no link will be set.

-If not done yet, the JavaScript has to be registered in the file :file:`EXT:my_extension/Configuration/JavaScriptModules.php`.
-Otherwise it will not be found by :php:`$pageRenderer->loadJavaScriptModule()`.

-..  literalinclude:: _CustomLinkBrowser/_JavaScriptModules.php
-    :caption: EXT:examples/Configuration/JavaScriptModules.php

-As our JavaScript class depends on classes provided by the backend system extension, :php:`backend` has to be added as dependency.
-See also :ref:`backend-javascript-es6-loading`.

 .. _tutorial_backend_link_handler_canHandleLink: